malindarathnayake/DigitalFoundations/docs/intro-course/hardware/index.md

 - Understand how your devices process information
 - Troubleshoot common problems

-{% include callout.html type="important" title="Key Concept" content="While computers have many components, the CPU and RAM are the most critical for understanding how computers process and temporarily store information." %}
+{% include callout.html type="important" title="Key Concept" content="While computers have many components, understanding semiconductors, CPU, and RAM provides the foundation for how modern computers are made, process information, and temporarily store data." %}

 ## Core Components